coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 Moderate evocation; CL 10th; Craft Wondrous Item, *resilient sphere;* Price 3,000 gp.

-**Belt, Monk's:** This simple rope belt, when wrapped around a character's waist, confers great ability in unarmed combat.
-The wearer's AC and unarmed damage is treated as a monk of five levels higher.
+**Belt, Monk’s:** This simple rope belt, when wrapped around a character’s waist, confers great ability in unarmed combat.
+The wearer’s AC and unarmed damage is treated as a monk of five levels higher.
 If donned by a character with the Stunning Fist feat, the belt lets her make one additional stunning attack per day.
 If the character is not a monk, she gains the AC and unarmed damage of a 5th-level monk.
-This AC bonus functions just like the monk's AC bonus.
+This AC bonus functions just like the monk’s AC bonus.

 Moderate transmutation; CL 10th; Craft Wondrous Item, *righteous might* or *transformation;* Price 13,000 gp; Weight 1 lb.